 - Representatives from organisations with a similar remit e.g. regulators, Ombudsmen, regional or national scrutiny bodies.

 - Individuals with relevant personal expertise or experience such as: governance, scrutiny, accountability, research, policy, charitable sector.

 - Individual from stakeholder groups or sectors that we wish to develop stronger relationships with, for example: government, research or funding foundations, media, and academia.

 CfPS has a range of income streams that fund the work that we do, they include:

-- We run a national conference which brings together key players from local and national government and governance and scrutiny practitioners with the aim of sharing best practise and focusing on the challenges ahead.
+- We run a national conference which brings together key players from local and national government and governance and scrutiny practitioners with the aim of sharing best practice and focusing on the challenges ahead.

-Any surplus from our work is re-invested back into the organisation’s activities which supports our charitable aims and delivers more effective decision-making and improved outcomes for people.
+As a charity any surplus from our work is re-invested back into the organisation’s activities which supports our charitable aims and delivers more effective decision-making and improved outcomes for people.

 Contact and find us

 Tel: 0207 543 5627 | Email: email@example.com | Follow us on Twitter: @cfpscrutiny

 Click here for how to get there instructions